 Following are websites that provide more information about the USAF:

-- The Official Website of the U.S. Air Force – The Official Website of the U.S. Air Force provides a wealth of information on the aviation branch of the military.
-Learn about how to start a career, how to find someone in the service and find plenty of resources for those who are interested in joining.
+- The Official Website of the U.S. Air Force – The official website provides a wealth of information on the aviation branch of the military.
+Learn about how to start a career, how to find someone in the service and access plenty of resources for those who are interested in joining.

-- United States Air Force – Learn about the US Air Force, the history of the Air Force, explore opportunities to join, get information on the latest news and events.
+- United States Air Force – Learn about the history of the Air Force, explore opportunities to join, get information on the latest news and events.